idlesign/makeapp/README.md

 ## Description

-*Simplifies Python application rollout and publishing.*
+*Simplifies routine Python application development processes.*

 * Make a skeleton for your new application with one console command.
 * Automatically create a VCS repository for your application.